metauni/metauni.github.io/slt/align.md

 # Interpretability via Universality

-We describe an approach to scalable mechanistic interpretability of neural networks based on SLT.
+We describe an approach to scalable interpretability of neural networks based on SLT and the

 * **Universality hypothesis**: many of the representations and algorithms encoded by neural networks are approximately universal.

 This hypothesis has been articulated for example [here](https://distill.pub/2020/circuits/zoom-in/#claim-3).
-If this hypothesis holds for a sufficiently broad class of the computations carried out by a network, we have tools that allow us to discover approximations to those representations and algorithms, and those tools can be run at industrial scale, then interpretability could contribute to aligning advanced AI systems.
+If (a) this hypothesis holds for a sufficiently broad class of the computations carried out by a network (b) we have tools that allow us to discover approximations to those representations and algorithms, and (c) those tools can be run at industrial scale, then interpretability could contribute to aligning advanced AI systems.

-* **Locality hypothesis**:

-* **Stability hypothesis**:
+We do not expect that our approach will work unless the problem can be effectively subdivided.
+Thus we further assume the

+* **Locality hypothesis**: in order to understand the final trained parameter, it (a) suffices to understand the set of phases and phase transitions encountered during training and (b) the set of relevant degrees of freedom for each phase transition is "small enough".

+Typically the overall training loss does not undergo phase transitions for large models, so this hypothesis has to be understood quite carefully: see the section on the Locality Hypothesis below.

-In outline, the plan has three parts:
+Under these hypotheses, the plan has three parts:

 - **Spectroscopy of Singularities:** Construct devices for probing the *density of states* of neural networks, modelled on the role of scanning tunneling microscopes in [solid state physics](https://youtu.be/xnMEfgbSKNs).
 These devices reveal information about divergences of the density of states caused by singularities in level sets of the loss function in large scale systems, comparable in complexity to large neural networks.